The process of rubbing, grinding, or wearing away by friction.

 The amount of energy required to fracture a material, usually measured by means of an Izod or Charpy test.
 The type of specimen and testing conditions affect the values and therefore should be specified.

-A test to determine the behaviour of materials when subjected to high rates of loading, usually in bending, tension, or torsion. the quantity measured is the energy absorbed in braking the specimen by a single blow, as in the Charpy or Izod test.
+A test to determine the behavior of materials when subjected to high rates of loading, usually in bending, tension, or torsion. the quantity measured is the energy absorbed in braking the specimen by a single blow, as in the Charpy or Izod test.

 Nonmetallic materials in a solid metallic matrix.

 Quench hardening in which the heat is generated by electrical induction.

 Arc welding in an inert gas such as argon or helium.